wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 not only because Outsystems generates a lot of the code but also because back-end and operational features are already operational.

-Types of applications:
+Types of applications (chosen from the beginnging):
-   * "Traditional web apps" for older browsers, to enable slow-moving customer organizations to develop apps.
+   * "Traditional web apps" for older browsers, to enable slow-moving customer organizations to develop new apps.
    * "Reactive (HTML5) web apps" adapt to different screen sizes and across devices as "PWA" apps.
    * "Mobile iPhone & Android native apps" can be used offline, NOT as a PWA app.
    <br /><br />